and-kal/second-brain/content/books/Structure and Interpretation of Computer Programs.md

 *   processes can be treated as data as well
 *   every expression has a value
 *   LISP programs are usually composed of several simple procedures
+* LISP has a comparatively simple syntax

+## Trivia

+* _syntactic sugar_ is a phrase coined by Peter Landin